brophdawg11/vue-dummy-mono-repo/packages/vue-dummy-published-component/README.md

 ## vue-dummy-published-component

 This is a sample repo for a Vue component that you intend to publish to the NPM registry.
-It is based on the tutorial [at]here](https://vuejs.org/v2/cookbook/packaging-sfc-for-npm.html) and the repo [here](https://github.com/team-innovation/vue-sfc-rollup).
+It is based on the tutorial [here](https://vuejs.org/v2/cookbook/packaging-sfc-for-npm.html) and the repo [here](https://github.com/team-innovation/vue-sfc-rollup).

 #### TODO:
  - NPM publish scripts
+ - Local Development docs
+ - Contributing docs
  - E2E tests with Cypress/TestCafe?
  - Storybook?